Great Thessaloniki Fire of 1917: Start of the fire

 According to the findings of the investigation by the Court of Thessaloniki, the fire began on Saturday 5 (OS, Julian Calendar) /18 (NS) August 1917 at roughly 15:30, by accident at a small house of refugees at Olympiados 3, in the Mevlane district between the center and the Upper City when a spark from the kitchen fire fell in a pile of straw and ignited it.
 Due to both lack of water and indifference, the initial fire was not put out.
 Eventually, an intense wind carried the fire to the neighboring houses, and it continued throughout central Thessaloniki.
-As the centre of operations for Allied Forces in the Balkans during World War I, Thessaloniki had no fire service and its water supply was requisitioned by foreign soldiers – which, along with the intense wind, is why the Great Fire attained historic proportions.
+As the centre of operations for Allied Forces in the Balkans during World War I, Thessaloniki had no fire service and its water supply was requisitioned by foreign soldiers – which, along with the intense wind and wooden structures, is why the Great Fire attained historic proportions.

 Initially the fire followed two directions, to the Residency via the road of Agiou Dimitriou, and to the market via the Leontos Sofou road.
 The Residency was saved by its employees, who hurried to help.
 The wind strengthened and continued to spread the fire towards the center of the city.
 In the early morning of the next day (6/19 August), the wind changed direction and the two fronts of the fire destroyed the whole commercial center.
 At 12:00, the fire passed around the grounds of the church of Haghia Sophia without burning it, and continued eastward up to the road of Ethnikis Amynis (former name: Hamidie), where it stopped.
 On the evening of that day the fire completely died out.